 Giving more weight to one or the other inflation measures would have led to rather different assessments of appropriate policy.
-The Fed prefers PCEPI over CPI-U for the same reason the S&P 500 is preferred by most over the Dow 30 as a gauge of stock market movement.
+The Fed prefers PCEPI over CPI-U for the same reason the S&P 500 is preferred by investors over the Dow 30 as a gauge of stock market movement.
 An index limited to 30 industrial stocks is not as inclusive as the index that includes 500 of the highest capitalized public companies.
-When comparing the PCEPI and its derivative Trimmed PCE inflation gauge, they both need to be viewed knowing what they tell.
-The actual experienced cost of living is best reflected in the latter (PCEPI), while experienced price pressures are reflected in the former.
+When comparing the PCEPI and its derivative Trimmed PCE Inflation, they both need to be viewed knowing what they demonstrate.
+The actual experienced cost of living change is best reflected in the Dallas Fed number (Trimmed), while economic price pressure is best reflected in the BEA number (PCEPI).

 Perception, and expectations of future perception, drive stock prices more than the accuracy and precision of any measure of economic health.
-One thing for equity investors to keep an eye on is, should the bond market begin to lose faith in tame inflation or the Fed’s ability to keep an even keel, the expectations of equity investors will lean toward lightening up positions.
-If the bond market doesn’t react by selling off (higher rates), then higher prices of some products should do no more than cause sector rotation within the markets - not unlike buying apples when you think oranges are priced too high.
+One thing for equity investors to keep an eye on, is if the bond market begins to lose faith in tame inflation or the Fed’s ability to keep an even keel, the expectations of equity investors will lean toward lightening up positions.
+If the bond market doesn’t react by selling off (higher rates), then higher prices of some products should do no more than cause sector rotation within the markets to companies benefiting - not unlike buying apples when you think oranges are priced too high.

 Is Inflation Going to Hurt Stocks?